-UPDATING FD-11 SYSTEMS TO DOUBLE DENSITY DMA OPERATION
+Section 6 UPDATING FD-11 SYSTEMS TO DOUBLE DENSITY DMA OPERATION

-7.1 INSTALLATION
+6.1 INSTALLATION

-Those users who own FD-11 systems may update their systems to FD-211 by replacing their FD-11-200 controllers cards with the new FC-202 controller card.
-The $10\frac{1}{2}$ inch FD-11 dual drive chassis may be used with the FC-202 controller card if the procedure below is followed.
+Those users who own FD-11 systems may update their systems to FD-211 by replacing their FD-11-100 controller cards with the new FC-102 controller card.
+The 10-1/2 inch FD-11 dual drive chassis may be used with the FC-102 controller card if the procedure below is followed.

-7.1.1 POWER CONSIDERATIONS
+6.1.1 POWER CONSIDERATIONS

-Some older dual -drive chassis FD-11 do not contain +5 Volt power capability.
-Units shipped prior to April, 1978, will not have this capability unless the optional +5 Volt power supply was purchased.
+Some older dual-drive chassis FD-11 do not contain +5 volt power capability.
+Units shipped prior to April 1978 will not have this capability unless the optional +5 volt power supply was purchased.
 This may be checked by opening the chassis and examining the power supply(s).
 Those that contain a Power-One power supply (silver in color) will operate without any power supply modification.
-Those units that contain 2 Elexon (black) power supplies require no modification.
-Those units, though, that contain only 1 Elexon power supply must be equipped with an additional power supply and the FD-11 must be returned to CRDS for the installation of a new power supply.
+Those units that contain two Elexon (black) power supplies require no modification.
+Those units, though, that contain only one Elexon power supply must be equipped with an additional power supply and the FD-11 must be returned to CRDS for the installation of a new power supply.

-7.1.2 CABLING
+6.1.2 CABLING

-The 6-conductor power cable used in FD-11 systems is no longer required and should be set aside.
+The six-conductor power cable used in FD-11 systems is no longer required and should be set aside.
 The grey or red 50-conductor ribbon cable is also no longer required and should be set aside.

-The FD-211-U (FD-11 update kit) should contain one FC-202 controller card and a grey cable with 2 50-conductor edge connectors and a 40-conductor header.
-This cable was designed for the FD-211 51⁄2 inch chassis but may be used with older FD-11 101⁄2 inch chassis as well.
-The cable should be installed so that looking at the rear of the FD-11 chassis the red stripe of the cable should be on the right.
-The end 50-conductor connector will then attach to the bottom drive and the middle connector to the top drive as shown in Figure 7-1.
+The FD-211-U-P (FD-11 update kit) should contain one FC-102 controller card and a grey cable with two 50-conductor edge connectors and a 40-conductor header.
+This cable was designed for the FD-211 5-1/4 inch chassis but may be used with older FD-11 10-1/2 inch chassis as well.
+The cable should be installed so that looking at the rear of the FD-11 chassis, the red stripe of the cable should be on the right.
+The end 50-conductor connector will then attach to the bottom drive and the middle connector to the top drive as shown in Figure 6-1.
 The other end of the cable (the 40-pin header) is installed as shown in Figure 1-1 and described in paragraph 2.3.1.

-7.2 USE OF THE FD-211-U
+6.2 USE OF THE FD-211-U-P

-The system is now functionally equivalent to a standard FD-211 system.
+The system is now functionally equivalent to a standard FD-211-P system.
 The only difference exists in the unit select switches.
 Either one may be set to 0 and the other to 1.
 No use of the other numbers (2-9) is made.
 Other sections of this manual should now be consulted for information on use.
-This system may be run in RX01 emulation mode as described in Section 6.
-This leaves it almost identical to the original FD-11 system except that only one dual-height card slot is required instead of a quad-height slot.

-MAINTENANCE
+Section 7 MAINTENANCE

 This section contains the basic maintenance information on the FD-211 needed to service the system by spare parts.
 It is suggested that only large volume users of the FD-211 attempt to service the system to the component level.
-It is far better for the majority of users to swap out either a controller card or a drive in the event of a failure.
+It is far better for the majority of users to swap out either a card or a drive in the event of a failure.
 We have included here the diagnostic and maintenance procedures necessary to do this.

-8.1 PREVENTIVE MAINTENANCE
+7.1 PREVENTIVE MAINTENANCE

-Though the controller card and other electronics require no preventive maintenance, all mechanical devices do.
+Though the cards and other electronics require no preventive maintenance, all mechanical devices do.
 Preventive maintenance of the disk drive, however, is minimal due to the efficient design, reliability, and manner in which the unit is operated.

-8.1.1 VISUAL INSPECTION
+7.1.1 VISUAL INSPECTION